 As Joe Kennedy retakes the helm of Citizens Energy on the first anniversary of his brother’s death, he inherits a company known as much for its generous salaries as its charitable projects.
 Will Joe be able to reconcile doing good with doing well?

 Read full article [PDF may download]

 By 9 a.m. on a Saturday, an hour when tourists on Bourbon Street are making a conga line to Café du Monde for beignets and others are still stumbling home, the Habitat for Humanity crew is already on the job.
 Here on Feliciana Street, a neighborhood near the Lower Ninth Ward, many homes are spray painted with an X—the mark, in the immediate aftermath of Katrina, used by rescuers to identify sites already searched for survivors.
 To visitors, this might look like mere graffiti.
 But as volunteers learn, some homeowners want to keep the X even after their houses are repaired.
-For them, it is an emblem of perseverance, even pride…
+It is an emblem of perseverance, even pride.

 Is it ethical for bookstores to sell uncorrected proofs?

 Read full article (http://cognoscenti NULL.wbur NULL.org/2013/11/08/advance-reader-copies-nichole-bernier)